CSS box model: Specifics

 According to the CSS1 specification, released by W3C in 1996 and revised in 1999, when a width or height is explicitly specified for any block-level element, it should determine only the width or height of the visible element, with the padding, borders, and margins applied afterward.
 Before CSS3, this box model was known as W3C box model, in CSS3, it is known as the content-box.

-The total width of a box is therefore left-margin + left-border + left-padding + width + right-padding + right-border + right-margin.
-Similarly, the total height of a box equals top-margin + top-border + top-padding + height + bottom-padding + bottom-border + bottom-margin.
+The total width of a box is therefore margin-left + border-left + padding-left + width + padding-right + border-right + margin-right.
+Similarly, the total height of a box equals margin-top + border-top + padding-top + height + padding-bottom + border-bottom + margin-bottom.